HacklabSoftware/Jetson-Nano-Dev/Flashing.md

 - `v`: Verbose mode, show progress in the terminal
 - `p`: Preserve permissions
 - `f`: Filename of the archive to follow
+- `z`: Compress with gzip

 ##### To untar a folder:

-To extract the `myarchive.tar` archive while preserving ownership:
+To extract the `myarchive.tar.gz` archive while preserving ownership:

 ```bash
 sudo tar -xvpzf myarchive.tar.gz